 2018 Middle School National Championship Tournament Logistics Information

-The 2018 Middle School National Championship Tournament will be held at the Hyatt Regency O'Hare hotel in Rosemont, IL, on May 11–13, 2018.
+The 2018 Middle School National Championship Tournament will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on May 11–13, 2018.

-Teams will check in on Friday, May 11, and have the opportunity to meet each other and play practice matches on official NAQT questions from previous years.
 The tournament’s preliminary games will take place on Saturday, and the playoff games will take place on Sunday.
-Teams may arrive earlier than Friday, or stay later than Sunday, to explore Chicago at the discounted hotel rates negotiated by NAQT.
-Teams that cannot arrive by Friday evening will have a chance to check in on Saturday morning if they notify NAQT of the situation in advance.
+Teams may arrive earlier or stay later to explore Chicagoland at the discounted hotel rates negotiated by NAQT.
+Teams that cannot arrive on Friday night will have a chance to check in on Saturday morning.

 |9:45 a.m. – 12:45 p.m.||Preliminary rounds 1–6||Throughout the hotel|

 |12:45 – 2:15 p.m.||Lunch||On your own|

 |2:15 – 6:15 p.m.||Preliminary rounds 7–13||Throughout the hotel|

 |5:30 p.m. – morning||Consolation mini-tournament signup||Information Desk||Lobby Level Atrium|

 |7:00 – 8:15 a.m.||Playoff cards distributed||Information Desk||Lobby Level Atrium|